eclipse-openj9/openj9-docs/docs/shrc.md

 - `storeSharedClass`: Used to store a class in the cache.
 - `setSharingFilter`: A filter that can be used to decide which classes are found and stored in the cache.
 This filter can be applied to a particular package by implementing the `SharedClassFilter` interface.
 To apply a filter to all non-bootstrap class loaders that share classes, specify the [`-Dcom.ibm.oti.shared.SharedClassGlobalFilterClass`](dcomibmotisharedsharedclassglobalfilterclass.md) system property on the command line.

 You can also define partitions in a cache to store sets of classes separately from one another.
-For more information see [`SharedClassHelper` cache partitions](#sharedclasshelper-cache-partitions).
+For more information, see [`SharedClassHelper` cache partitions](#sharedclasshelper-cache-partitions).

 Each class loader that wants to share data must get a `SharedDataHelper` object from a `SharedDataHelperFactory`.
 A `SharedDataHelperFactory` provides an interface that can be used to create `SharedDataHelpers`, which are used for storing Java byte array data.
 A `SharedDataHelper` also has a one to one relationship with a class loader, although a class loader can exist without a `SharedDataHelper`.